 As a mental health practitioner, you strive to give your clients tailored resources that fit their individual needs.
 As SAMHSA reports, an effective approach often involves a combination of treatments and support services.
 Because people with mental and substance use disorders often have more physical health problems than the general population, they need easy ways to move their physical body while retraining their minds.

-Teaching certificates are available for individuals who want to share this technique with their patients and clients.
+Teaching certificates are available for professionals who want to share this technique with their patients and clients.

-The feasibility research study concluded that Meditative Movements™ may be effective in reducing anxiety, depression, and fatigue, while improving emotional well-being and functional well-being for persons with chronic health conditions.
+The 2017 University of Minnesota feasibility research study concluded that Meditative Movements™ may be effective in reducing anxiety, depression, and fatigue, while improving emotional well-being and functional well-being for persons with chronic health conditions.
 The findings suggest that Meditative Movements™ may be used as an alternative and complementary therapy or rehabilitation program for persons with chronic health conditions.
-Another research study is planned for spring of 2017 to offer more conclusive evidence.

 When asked what was most beneficial, participants responded.